ZarmDev/BTHSHub-Server/README.md

 ### Shorten routes
 For security and performance, you can write a script that replaces all the routes in server.cpp to be replaced with one letter.
 ## Security
+Make sure to log everything!
+Remove the system("clear") line
 ### Rotation
 Try to rotate JWT_SECRET every x days using a cronjob.